Dust Control Safety Talk

-It is also important to remember that RPE is the last line of protection against construction dust.
-For an RPE to work appropriately it is important to also know what type (species) of wood you are working with.
+It is also important to remember that, for RPE to work appropriately, it is important to also know what type (species) of wood you are working with.

 Your work site may already have dust safety controls in place, but it is crucial that they are all working together properly.
 You can help with this by: